Become a Driving Instructor

 The ADI Registrar based in the RSA heads up the unit responsible for the registration process.
 The objective of regulating the industry is to standardise instruction and give the ADI a leading role in developing better drivers.

-To become an ISM Approved Driving Instructor (ADI), whether it’s for cars, motorbikes, trucks or buses, you must qualify as an ISM Approved Driving Instructor (ADI).
+To become an ISM Approved Driving Instructor (ADI), whether for cars, motorbikes, trucks or buses, you must qualify as an ISM Approved Driving Instructor (ADI).
 The ADI qualifying examination comes in three stages – Theory, Advanced Driving, and Instructional Ability.

 ADI Stage 1 – Theory TRAINING